HaydenLeBaron/thesaurizate.fi/README.md

 Express.js TypeScript API with PostgreSQL for managing greetings in different languages.

-Built with Drizzle ORM for type-safe database queries and auto-generated Zod schemas.
+Built with Zapatos for type-safe database queries, pgzod for auto-generated Zod schemas, and node-pg-migrate for database migrations.

 ## Getting Started